bretcolloff/uServices/README.md

 * Kibana - Visualises ElasticSearch.

 ## How to use it
+To run this as is, you'll need to have Docker installed, and PowerShell.
-There are 2 main scripts to run from PowerShell.
+There are 2 main scripts to run from PowerShell:

 ```
 .\Scripts\Run.ps1